John-Abbott-College/1T4-Notes/README.md

 ## How is this page made?

-This webpage is written in [Markdown](https://www.markdownguide.org/), built with [Docsify](https://docsify.js.org/) and deployed via [GitHub Pages](https://pages.github.com/) .
+This webpage was adapted with permission from [Mauricio Buschinell's](https://github.com/maujac) original Productivity Tools course website.
+The website is written in [Markdown](https://www.markdownguide.org/), built with [Docsify](https://docsify.js.org/) and deployed via [GitHub Pages](https://pages.github.com/).

 ## Source Code

-This page is open source, visit the [source code on GitHub](https://github.com/maujac/1T6-F21).
+This page is open source, visit the [source code on GitHub](https://github.com/maujac/1T6-F22).

 ### Download and run locally